containers/udica/README.md

     Ncat: SHA-1 fingerprint: 6EEC 102E 6666 5F96 CC4F E5FA A1BE 4A5E 6C76 B6DC
     Ncat: bind to :::80: Permission denied.
 QUITTING.

+## Running from a container

+To build the udica container to your local registry, run the following command:

+    $ make image

+Once having the image built, it's possible to run udica from whithin a container.
+The necessary directories to bind-mount are:

+* `/sys/fs/selinux`
+* `/etc/selinux/`
+* `/var/lib/selinux/`

+For reference, this would be a way to call the container via podman:

+    podman run --user root --privileged -ti \
+        -v /sys/fs/selinux:/sys/fs/selinux \
+        -v /etc/selinux/:/etc/selinux/ \
+        -v /var/lib/selinux/:/var/lib/selinux/ \
+        --rm --name=udica udica

 ## Testing

 Udica repository contains units tests for basic functionality of the tool.
 To run tests follow these commands: